 - Enable notifications.

 Taking a systematic, step-by-step approach to educating your clients about telehealth and what they can expect will address many of their concerns, and ensure that they feel comfortable with an online appointment.
 We’ve covered the three most important tips for a telehealth appointment to ensure that both you and your client have a good experience (Find more telehealth tips here).
-Clients need to be able to get answers to their questions (provided by the telehealth FAQ page), have a quick reference checklist that they can go through before the appointment, and a clear understanding of the technical requirements for the session.
+Clients need to be able to get answers to their questions (provided by the telehealth FAQ page), have a quick reference checklist that they can go through before the appointment, and have a clear understanding of the technical requirements for the session.

 By providing all the information that clients need before the appointment, and making yourself available to answer any questions, you will be able to quickly grow the number of telehealth appointments booked and boost your bottom line.